07KG/P5-IfArith-Compiler/discussion.md

 any pattern in this code that resonates with you from earlier in the semester.

+--START--
+Folds are used in the functions translated-instrs, reachable-labels, reg->stackpos, and registers.
+All of these use foldl, which applies a procedure on n lists and traverses those lists from left to right.
+Both this project and project 4 made us create match cases for a compiler in a new language.
+--END--

 [ Question 5 ]

 In this question, you will play the role of bug finder.
 I would like